sunny-g/crypton/server/doc/tutorial.md

 ### session.ping(callback)

-After resurrecting a cached session, we will want to make sure the server still beleives that it is valid.
+After resurrecting a cached session, we will want to make sure the server still believes that it is valid.
 For example the session may be invalid is the password has been changed since it was saved, if the account has been deleted, or if it has been disabled server-side (such as for non-payment).

 ````javascript
 crypton.resurrect(sessionString, function (err, session) {